smarie/python-pytest-cases/docs/usage/advanced.md

 # Advanced usage

-## Case parameters
+## Case arguments

-Case functions can have parameters.
+Case functions can have arguments.
 This makes it very easy to combine test cases with more elaborate pytest concepts (fixtures, parameters):

 ```python
 import pytest